adobe/experience-platform-workshop-201901/chapters/chapter-1.md

 ## Login to Admin Console

 1. Navigate to [https://adminconsole.adobe.com](https://adminconsole.adobe.com) in your browser
-1. Login with the “Lab Admninistration” administrator credential that are provided on your personal lab-worksheet.
+1. Login with the “Lab Administration” administrator credential that are provided on your personal lab-worksheet.

    ![](../images/chapter-2/adminlogin.png)